 Morphologically, abdominal appendages are the main sex character for rapid differentiation between mature males and females of H. marsupialis.
-Mature males have a relatively tapering abdomen provided with two unequal pairs of uniramus pleopods.
-In contrast, the female's abdomen is more flattened, semicircular, provided with four biramous pleopods, and usually fringed with entangled setae in maturing females, particularly during spawning season.
+Mature males have relatively tapering abdomen provided with two unequal pairs of uniramus pleopods.
+On contrast, female's abdomen is more flattened, semicircular, provided with four biramous pleopods, usually fringed with entangled setae in maturing females, particularly during spawning season.